-If there’s anything the past two years have taught us, it’s to live each moment fully.
-But how to do that when family-friendly travel is limited to the school holidays?
-The answer: go big.
+Family-friendly travel is usually limited to the school holidays.
+Our recommendation?
+Go big.
 Get ready to take that kid-friendly dream trip the whole family will talk about for years to come.
 To help you start planning, we’ve rounded up 11 of the best...

 Visit Middle Earth on New Zealand’s North Island

-Make like Frodo and his friends and embark on an epic journey to Middle-earth with Abercrombie & Kent’s Family Adventure to Middle Earth.
-This six-day tour takes in the mythical Shire’s must-visit sights, from Bag End to the Green Dragon Inn, on a guided tour of the Hobbiton movie set in Matamata, around two hours drive south of Auckland.
+Make like Frodo and his friends and embark on an epic journey to Middle-earth around two hours drive south of Auckland.

 But the excitement doesn’t start or end there; before visiting Hobbiton, this tour of New Zealand’s North Island begins with a dolphin-watching cruise in Auckland.
 A helicopter tour over hidden crater lakes awaits in Rotorua, along with zip-lining, erupting geysers and boiling mud pools, and an up-close encounter with endangered kiwis.
 At night, you’ll stay in a luxury boutique hotel.